 A bail review is similar to the initial appearance, except that it is held before a judge.
-Its purpose is to provide a judicial review of the pretrial release determination or bail as decided by a commissioner.
+Its purpose is to provide a judicial review of the pretrial release determination or bail as decided by the presiding commissioner.
 The bail review is mandated by statute:

 A defendant who is denied pretrial release by a commissioner or who for any reason remains in custody for 24 hours after a commissioner has determined conditions of release pursuant to this rule shall be presented immediately to the District Court if the court is then in session, or if not, at the next session of the court.
 The District Court shall review the commissioner's pretrial release determination and take appropriate action.
 (MD.
-Rule 4-216(6)(g)).
+Rule 4-216(6)(g))

-Bail reviews in Harford County are scheduled at 1:30 p.m. on the following business day after arrest.
+Bail reviews in Frederick County are held at 1:00 p.m. on the following business day after arrest.